Imaging reionization's last phases with I-front Lyman-$\alpha$ emissions: Results

 \subsection{Surface Brightness maps}

-The mode of observation that we focus on in this paper is narrow-band imaging by a ground based observatory.
+The mode of observation that we focus on in this paper is narrowband imaging by a ground based observatory around quasar sight lines suspected of containing neutral islands (owing to the presence of long Ly$\alpha$/Ly$\alpha$ beta forest troughs).
 The observed surface brightness may be estimated from our simulated intensity by integrating in frequency/redshift over the width of the narrowband filter.
 We choose an integration distance (along the line of sight) that is motivated by the NB816 filter of the Hyper-Suprime Cam (HSC) on the Subaru Telescope, which has been used to identify Ly$\alpha$ emitting galaxies at $z=5.7$ \cite[e.g.][]{2018PASJ...70S..13O, 2021ApJ...923...87C, 2023ApJ...955..138C}.
 The filter has $>50\%$ peak transmission over observer-frame $8122 < \lambda < 8239$ \AA, which we choose as our integration interval.
 For reference, this corresponds to $\Delta r_\mathrm{comoving} \approx 26$ $h^{-1}$cMpc, or $\approx 65\%$ of our simulation box.

 Figure \ref{fig:SB_and_LyaRT} shows $z=5.7$ \lya\ surface brightness maps from our simulations.
 We center the maps on a neutral island seen in the bottom-left panel, which shows the average neutral fraction projected over the approximate filter width of $26~h^{-1}$cMpc.
 (The red cross marking the center of the map can be seen in all panels.)
 The neutral gas is mainly relegated to the under-dense voids as indicated in the panel above, which shows the gas density projected over the same distance.
 The surface brightness maps in the top row show the emitted Ly$\alpha$ brightness, from I-fronts only, for three models, i.e. these maps do not include the effects of Ly$\alpha$ radiative transfer, nor do they contain recombination radiation.
 The model labeled \textsc{$\alpha = 0.5$, faster-$v_\mathrm{IF}$} (2nd column) assumes a harder spectral index and a reionization history yielding the faster I-front speeds shown in Figure \ref{fig:hist_vIF}.
 This model is our most optimistic in the sense that the harder spectrum and faster I-front speeds generally lead to brighter I-front emissions.
 The model labeled \textsc{$\alpha = 1.5$, faster-$v_\mathrm{IF}$} (3rd column) has the same I-front speeds, but assumes a softer spectrum with $\alpha = 1.5$.
 Lastly, the \textsc{$\alpha = 1.5$, slower-$v_\mathrm{IF}$} model also assumes $\alpha = 1.5$, but uses the reionization model with the slower I-front speeds in Figure \ref{fig:hist_vIF}.
 This model exhibits the dimmest I-front emissions.
 To aid the comparison between models, the top-left panel provides the cumulative distribution function (CDF) of I-front surface brightnesses for the three models, with color scheme matching the labels in the top row.
 The vertical lines mark the 99th percentiles of each model.
 Note that the CDF does not include the effects of Ly$\alpha$ RT.